bbc/quic-rtp-tunnelling-draft/draft-hurst-quic-rtp-tunnelling.md

 carriage of RTP and RTCP packets to peers.
 This does not apply in a QRT session, as the QUIC connection manages the UDP port association(s), and as such this packet type SHOULD NOT be used.

+# Loss Recovery and Retransmission

+> **Authors' Note:** Do we want to mandate (make a MUST) doing session-multiplexing instead of SSRC-multiplexing for RTP retransmission?

+{{!RFC4588}} provides a mechanism to support RTP retransmission in the case of loss of RTP packets, in order to increase the quality of service provided by the media stream.
+As QRT natively supports multiplexing of RTP sessions on a single QUIC connection, endpoints which choose to implement retransmission SHOULD do so using the session-multiplexing scheme described in {{!RFC4588}}.

+The selection of a new RTP session flow identifier to use for the retransmission session is implementation-specific.
+See {{sdp-rtx}} for the specification of how the mapping between original and retransmission RTP sessions is done with Session Description Protocol (SDP).

 # Using the Session Description Protocol to Advertise QRT Sessions {#sdp-mapping}

 The Session Description Protocol defined in {{!RFC4566}} describes a format for advertising